emilkyurpekov/Schedlur/README.md

 ## 🌟 Why Schedlur Stands Out

 - **Business-Centric Design:** Built for service providers, agencies, clinics, salons, and more.
-- **Client-Focused Experience:** Easy booking without accounts or logins required.
+- **Client-Focused Experience:** Easy booking and managing of the appointments.
 - **Reduce No-Shows:** Automated reminders and confirmations.
 - **Insights & Analytics:** View appointment stats and client trends.
 - **Seamless Integration:** Works with websites, social media, and your workflow.